Viva la Vida

-Background
+Background and writing

-The song's Spanish title, "Viva la Vida", is taken from a painting by 20th-century Mexican artist Frida Kahlo.
-In Spanish, viva translates to "long live", so "Long Live Life" is an accurate translation and the painting reflects the artistic irony of acclaiming life while suffering physically.
-When asked about the album's title, referring to Frida Kahlo's strength, enduring polio, a broken spine, and a decade of chronic pain, lead singer Chris Martin said: "She went through a lot of pain, of course, and then she started a big painting in her house that said 'Viva la Vida', I just loved the boldness of it."
+The song's Spanish title is taken from a painting by 20th-century Mexican artist Frida Kahlo.
+In what was her final painting, which was finalised a few days before her death, the words "Viva la Vida" are inscribed on a melon wedge at the bottom of the canvas.
+In Spanish, viva translates to "long live", so "Long Live Life" is an accurate translation for the title.
+The painting reflects the artistic irony of acclaiming life while suffering physically.
+When asked about the album's title, referring to Frida Kahlo's strength, enduring polio, a broken spine, and a decade of chronic pain, lead singer Chris Martin said: "She went through a lot of shit, of course, and then she started a big painting in her house that said 'Viva la Vida', I just loved the boldness of it."

-During the album's production, "Viva la Vida" was one of the songs that had polarised each member's opinion over which version they should choose.
-In an interview, Martin recalled: "We did quite a few different versions and went round the houses a bit and eventually settled on those treatments for it."
+In a 2011 interview for Sveriges Television's documentary TV series "Hitlåtens historia" (history of the hit song), Martin recalled: "This is how it started—we were in Mexico and we were at the Frida Kahlo museum, and she has a painting called Viva la Vida, and I thought 'Oh that's a cool title—I'd like to use that' and I have a list of titles that I like, and so it was in my head to try and write a song called Viva la Vida."
+Martin continued: "And then a little big of melody came to me about 2 o'clock in the morning, so I went downstairs to the piano ... and just ... then that chord sequence came out ... then it all just came out in about 10 minutes ... and then the next year was spent trying to record it ... so it was a really, crazy, fast arrival, and then a very long process to finish it."